satellitecomponent/Neurite/README.md

 - Zettelkasten

-You can use the textbox at the bottom of the menu to generrate nodes and connections purely via text input. the #node: and #ref: tags can be modified to any character desired Format like this...
+You can use the textbox at the bottom of the menu to create text windows and connections purely via text input. the #node: and #ref: tags can be modified to any desired character or word.

+Format the Zettelkasten like this...

 #node: title 1